r3glisss/SecPump/README.md

     <img src="https://github.com/r3glisss/SecPump/blob/master/Img/Sec-Vuln.gif">
 </p>

+## License

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by   the Free Software Foundation, in version 3.
+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+## Attribution

+If used for research, please cite the SecPump publication:

+C. Bresch, D. Hély, S. Chollet, and R. Lysecky, *“SecPump: A Connected Open Source Infusion Pump for Security Research Purposes,”* IEEE Embedded Systems Letters, 2020.

 ## Acknowledgements

 This work is carried out under the SERENE-IoT project, a project labeled within the framework of PENTA, the EUREKA Cluster for Application and Technology Research in Europe on NanoElectronics.

-This work is supported by the French National Research Agency in the framework of the “investissementd’avenir” program (ANR-15-IDEX-02)
+This work is supported by the French National Research Agency in the framework of the “investissementd’avenir” program (ANR-16-IDEX-02)

-This research was partially supported by the National Science Foundation under Grant CNS-1615890.
+This research was partially supported by the National Science Foundation under Grant CNS-1615891.

-## Licensing

 ## Contact